NJahreis/certificateelement_fieldfrommoddata/README.md

 ## Features
 - Fetches field values from a `mod_data` instance.
 - Displays selected field on generated certificates.
-- Supports only one single entry to `mod_data` per user.
-Falls back to placeholder text if multiple or no entries are found.
+- Depdening on needs you can either use the first or last database entry of the user or a concatenation of the field values.

 ---

 ## Requirements
-- Moodle version: 5.x or later
+- Moodle version: 5.0 or later
-- Certificate plugin installed and configured
+- Tool Certificate plugin installed and configured

 ---